-- Intake Appointment (Optional): Once your file is complete for review, you will be notified via email of your accommodations.
+3. One-on-One Appointment (Optional): Once your file is complete for review, you will be notified via email of your accommodations.
 You can reply to this email to schedule an intake appointment (usually lasting 1 hour) in which you would meet with an OARS staff member to discuss your accommodations and support recommendations.
 Here you will have a chance to ask any questions about your documentation and why accommodations were approved or denied, and to explore and understand any other support services available at Hampshire.

 Students may request accommodations related to academics at any point in their academic career.
 Academic accommodations relate primarily to:

 - In-class related to how one receives, captures, and processes information or expresses ideas and conveys understanding.